SAP/ui5-tooling/rfcs/0007-properties-file-encoding.md

 The resources section within the configuration can be consumed by `ui5-builder` and `ui5-server`.

-### Build Task
+### Processor

-The `ui5-builder` should offer a new standard task called `escapeNonAsciiCharacters` which escapes all special characters in unicode using the unicode escape sequence `\uXXXX`.
+A processor called `nonAsciiEscaper` should be added.
-It should use a processor called `nonAsciiEscaper` which escapes non ASCII characters (characters which are not within the 128 character ASCII range) within a given string.
+It escapes non ASCII characters (characters which are not within the 128 character ASCII range) within a given string with unicode escape sequence `\uXXXX`.
-The processor `nonAsciiEscaper` should offer an encoding parameter and a method which provides valid values for this option (`nonAsciiEscaper#getEncodingFromAlias`).

 Umlaut Example: